spine-tools/SpineOpt.jl/docs/src/advanced_concepts/AC_power_flow.md

 **[connection\_\_node\_\_node](@ref)**: This relationship should be defined so that the first node is the source bus and second node the destination bus.
 N.B.
 Do not manually fix an efficiency for the line (such as via a [fix\_ratio\_out\_in\_connection\_flow](@ref) parameter).

 A Π model with shunt susceptance is used for lines.
-The physical properties include the series reactance, represented by the parameter [connection\_reactance](@ref), series resistance represented by the parameter [connection\_resistance](@ref).
+The physical properties include the series reactance, represented by the parameter [reactance](@ref), series resistance represented by the parameter [resistance](@ref).
 It is recommended that these parameters are given in a p.u.

-Furthermore, a capacity limit on the connection line can be introduced on these relationships through the parameter [connection\_capacity](@ref).

 ### Buses